 Three wonderful women in my life have supported my gardening activities.
-I’ll call them my garden “Graces” as they have inspired me with their creativity, charm and beauty in their passion for gardening, and although one of them is no longer on this earth, I think of them all every day as I work to make a garden as beautiful as theirs.
+I’ll call them my garden “Graces” as they’ve all inspired me with their creativity, charm and beauty in their passion for gardening, and although one of them is no longer on this earth, I think of them all every day as I work to make a garden as beautiful as theirs.

 Mrs Grace was our reason for coming to Portugal, as she bought a house here in the 1990s and encouraged us to come too.
 She loved the bright colours she could use in her garden here and it was a great sorrow to her that she had to return to the UK because of ill-health, before she could help with my Portuguese garden.
 Sadly, she died a few years ago, but every day, I hear her voice as I walk around the garden, encouraging me here and chiding me there, just as she did in life.
 When I feel sorrow if I have to move a plant, I hear her saying “Well, you have to break an egg to make an omelette, you know” or “You need to have some brighter colours in that corner over there.
 What about a nice purple clematis or some Bougainvillea?”